wl4g/dopaas/README.md

 mvn -f xcloud-devops -U clean install -DskipTests -T 2C
 ```

-- Init DB: first, prepare a MySQL5.6+ instance and create a database named `devops`(utf8/utf8)_bin), and then [Init DB SQL](../../../xcloud-devops-data/tree/master/db).
+- Init DB: first, prepare a MySQL5.6+ instance and create a database named `devops`(utf8/utf8)_bin), and then [Initial DB sql](../../../xcloud-devops-db).
 (Notes: the SQL script should correspond to the source code version.
 We will update it regularly.
 It is recommended to use the latest version)

 - Configure local DNS: add local virtual domain name resolution （C:\Windows\System32\drivers\etc 或 vim /etc/hosts）：
 ```